konecnyjakub/mytester/README.md

 Usage
 -----
 ### Setting up
-Firstly, you have to include My Tester's files and set up environement for testing.
+Firstly, you have to include My Tester's files and set up environment for testing.

 ```php
 require "path_to_your_project/vendor/autoload.php";